Documentation Index

 wait_until_complete() - block until terminal

-wait_until_complete() blocks until the sandbox reaches any terminal state.
-Use this for
+wait_until_complete() blocks until the sandbox reaches a terminal state, polling through

 sandbox = Sandbox.run("python", "train.py")